kellertobias/kuvo-proxy/readme.md

 ![alt text](/docs/settings.png "Application Main Window")

-# Integrating with your tools
+## Integrating with your existing API

 if you want to integrate this script with your own tools, you need to provide a REST-API POST-Endpoint that accepts JSON.